How to Navigate Canada’s Kluane National Park

 Observe animals from a distance and never feed them.
 Wildlife in Kluane is wild, and maintaining a respectful distance ensures both your safety and the animals’ well-being.

-ALSO SEE 5 Things to do in Rome with kids
+ALSO SEE 5 Best things to do in Switzerland

 5. Make the Most of Your Visit: Insider Tips